mareklabuzekintive/soszjal/index.md

 ## Welcome to Soszjal bot page!

-Some time ago I [wrote](history) on our SMT Soszjal skype group conversation about adding a bot to it and run a poll about it, see also [here](history) about the results.
+Some time ago I [wrote](history) on our 'SMT Soszjal' Skype conversation about adding a bot to it and run a poll about it, see also [here](history) about the results.
 Fast forward to today and the bot is implemented, tested with Magda and Ania and ready to be deployed!

-This page is to give you a heads-up before adding bot to our office group conversation and collect your last feedback - so go through it and let me know if you have any further questions or ideas.
+This page is to give you a heads-up before adding bot to our conversation and collect your last feedback - so go through it and let me know if you have any further questions or ideas.

 ### FAQ / quick start-up guide